BADR can save you up to £100,000 in tax - it is our job to look into what you can do.

 Business Asset Disposal Relief reduces the rate of capital gains tax on shares to 10%.
 This makes the UK a tax haven for entrepreneurs.

 If you have any queries please do telephone us.
 We are always happy to provide a quote.

 Reasons for deciding to work with us

 - Our specialist tax solicitors can review your position and let you know where you stand.
 In some cases we can recommend changes to bring you within the requirements for Business Assets Disposal Relief.

 - We specialise in dealing with unquoted shares in private companies and over the years have amassed a strong track record of success stories.

-- We can deal with the tax issues and the legal review or drafting of relevant documentation for Business Asset Disposal Relief – this cuts down on multiple advisors.
+- We are very experiened with the tax issues and the legal review or drafting of relevant documentation for Business Asset Disposal Relief – this cuts down on multiple advisors.

 - We are strong negotiators with HMRC if the need arises.

-You will benefit from Business Assets Disposal Relief (ER) if:
+You will benefit from Business Asset Disposal Relief if:

 - The company, or the holding company of a trading group, is trading;

-- You have been, for at least two years, an officer, director or employee of the company or a group company; and
+- You have been, for at least 2 years, an officer, director or employee of the company or a group company; and

-- In your capacity as shareholder you have held for two years, 5% or more of nominal issued issued share capital and 5% of voting share capital.
+- In your capacity as shareholder you have held for 2 years, 5% or more of nominal issued share capital and 5% of voting share capital.
 Some tax payers trip up on this point and it is the area where we particularly recommend care is taken.